-- Students will read and accurately interpret AUD policies and academic program requirements and will recognize campus resources. - Students will value the advising partnership and select an appropriate course sequence accordingly. - Students will understand how their academic performance impacts their individual progress towards graduation. - Prospective graduates will acknowledge the academic guidance provided by the AAD.
+- Students will read and accurately interpret AUD policies and academic program requirements and will recognize campus resources. - Students will value the advising partnership and select an appropriate course sequence accordingly. - Students will understand how their academic performance impacts their individual progress towards graduation.

-Academic Support Unit
+Academic Support Division

-The Unit of Academic Support enriches the educational, intellectual, and personal growth of AUD's diverse student population by assisting them in developing skills and strategies to effectively respond to academic challenges.
-These support programs will help students achieve academic success and embrace life-long learning habits.
+The Academic Support Division (ASD) maximizes the academic experience of every AUD student.
+The ASD enriches the educational, intellectual, and personal growth of AUD's diverse student population by assisting them in developing skills and strategies to effectively respond to academic challenges, achieve academic success, and embrace life-long learning habits.
+The ASD offers a range of services including individualized academic coaching, facilitating access to peer tutors, and providing various workshops.
+The ASD also promotes the use of help centers organized by the School of Arts and Sciences, specifically the Math Tutoring Center, the Writing Center, and Speaking Skills Center.